How different is the application process?

 Please be aware though that some short-term credit providers and payday loan companies may need additional information before they make a decision.
 So, it’s always best to make yourself easily contactable and available if they want to get in touch to complete your loan application.
 If you have bad credit and are applying for a loan, you may need to provide extra information concerning your current circumstance.

 Is payday credit more expensive than short-term credit?

 Under the law, short-term credit providers and payday loan companies are not allowed to charge you any more than £24 for every £100 you borrow for 30 days.
 With some lenders, you’ll pay that amount of interest.
 With others, it’ll be less.

 On top of that, lenders are also not allowed to charge interest and fees that total more than the loan you took out.
-So, if you borrow £100, you’ll never pay back more than £200 in total, no matter how many months you take the short-term loan out
+So, if you borrow £100, you’ll never pay back more than £200 in total, no matter how many months you take the short-term loan out over.

 Most lenders charge interest on a daily basis.
 That’s important if you want to pay your loan back early.
 We’ll cover that in just a minute.

 Are there any significant differences in repayment amounts?

 When you’re choosing between a short-term loan and a payday loan, there are two things to think about.